 Brighid is pleased to show off her excellent features in some great Real Time Rendering shots inside the Unity 2018 game engine.
 The ‘room’ is a black photo shoot room that is specifically designed to test lighting on models as well as give great photo shots.

-Her hair is using my Genesis Hair Shader and her eyes are using my Genesis Eyes Shader.
-Brighid’s skin is using the Genesis Skin Shader with a custom skin set with the ‘Soft’ normal map.
+Her hair is using my Genesys Hair Shader and her eyes are using my Genesys Eyes Shader.
+Brighid’s skin is using the Genesys Skin Shader with a custom skin set with the ‘Soft’ normal map.
 The Normal and Rough add porosity and roughness to the skin which is chosen in game during character creation.

 Brighid is also the tour guide and actress in the game engine demonstration tours.
 It is exciting to see her fully animate with fully realistic eye and facial motions.